Union Pacific's Syracuse (Utah) Branch

 There was never a depot at Syracuse, or at any other point along the Syracuse Branch.
 The only business for the branchline were the cannery of the Syracuse Canning Co., the beet dumps, and salt works and bathing resort located on the shores of the lake.
 By 1906 both the salt works and the bathing resort at Syracuse had failed.
 The siding called Syracuse was moved east from the lake shore, to the northeast corner of present day 4500 West and 1700 South and in March 1906 the tracks from the new Syracuse siding to the end of the branch on the lake shore were taken up, including the wye tracks that were used to turn the trains around.
 The new siding called Syracuse was later the location of one of Layton Sugar Company's beet dumps.

-(The abandoned wye and other portion of the old Syracuse Branch is on the property of the author's father-in-law.
+(The abandoned wye and other portion of the old Syracuse Branch was on the property of the author's father-in-law.
 The author and his extended family have a special interest in the Syracuse and north Davis County because their ancestors helped to settle the area in the 1850s-1870s.
 The author assisted in the completion of a comprehensive local history of the Syracuse area, with research during 1988-1990 into the canneries, beet dumps, and sugar factories of northwest Davis County and southwest Weber County leading to continued research into the sugar and canning industries in Utah.)

 September 1923